rust-lang-ua/rustcamp/1_concepts/1_8_thread_safety/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:
-1. What does "fearless concurrency" mean in 📚 [Rust]?
-With which mechanisms does 📚 [Rust] fulfill this guarantee exactly?
+1. What does "fearless concurrency" mean in 📚 [Rust]⏱0.25h?
+With which mechanisms does 📚 [Rust]⏱0.25h fulfill this guarantee exactly?
-2. Why do 📚 [`Send`] and 📚 [`Sync`] exist at all?
+2. Why do 📚 [`Send`]⏱0.75h and 📚 [`Sync`]⏱1h exist at all?
 How is it related to interior mutability?